-Special Limitation on Beneficiary under Option 2 and Option 5 If you choose Option 2 or Option 5, your beneficiary cannot be more than 10 years younger than you unless the beneficiary is your spouse or your disabled child.
+Special Limitation on Beneficiary under Option 2 and Option 5

+If you choose Option 2 or Option 5, your beneficiary cannot be more than 10 years younger than you unless the beneficiary is your disabled child.

 If you are designating your disabled child as your beneficiary at retirement, you need to have verification from a physician of your child's disability.
-Complete and attach Verification of Retiree's Disabled Child for Selection of Option 2/5 Beneficiary (Form 143) with your application for retirement.
+You must complete and submit with your application to retire a Verification of Retiree's Disabled Child for Selection of Option 2/5 Beneficiary (Form 143).